avanier's banner

 custom elements

 HTML allows custom elements, and you don’t need JS to use them.
-Their names must follow these rules:
+The tag names must follow these rules:

 • Start with ASCII